DefGuard/defguard/README.md

 See the [documentation](https://docs.defguard.net/) for more information.

+## Community and Support

+If you encounter any issues with Defguard, you can reach out to our community for support via [GitHub Discussions](https://github.com/DefGuard/defguard/discussions/new/choose)

 ## License

 The code in this repository is available under a dual licensing model: